-Sloping sites, landscape character and scenic amenity Table 8.2.8.3 - Criteria for assessable development (part)

-dev velopment (part) Perf formance outcomes Acce ptable outcomes Sloj ping sites, landscape character and scenic amenity PO3 when AO3.3 Buildi land v AO3.4 No ac on lar AO3.4 Buildi than r Edito level floors const AO3.5 The efollow AO3.4 ings present no more than two storeys at any one point viewed from the road or other public space.
-2 ings and associated accesses are not constructed on with a slope greater than 25%.
-3 dditional lots intended to provide house sites are created and with a slope of 25% or greater.
-4 ings are designed to follow the natural landform rather modify it.
-2 ings are designed to follow the natural landform rather modify it.
-3 ings are designed to follow the slope using split construction or elevated construction on suspended are a preferred alternative to standard slab on ground truction reliant on cut and fill of sites.
-5 extent of filling or excavation is revegetated immediately ring completion of the works. (a) has a maximum undercroft height at the perimeter of the building of 3 metres above ground level; or (b) incorporates landscape screening for the full height of any undercroft higher than 3 metres above ground level at the perimeter of the building.
+Sloping sites, landscape character and scenic amenity Table 8.2.8.3 - Criteria for assessable dev levelopment (part) Perf ormance outcomes Acceptable outcomes Sloj oing sites, landscape character and scenic amenity Slop PO3 Dev oing sites, landscape character and scenic amenity AO3.1 Buildings present no more than two storeys at any one point when viewed from the road or other public space.
+AO3.2 Buildings and associated accesses are not constructed on land with a slope greater than 25%.
+AO3.3 No additional lots intended to provide house sites are created on land with a slope of 25% or greater.
+AO3.4 Buildings are designed to follow the natural landform rather than modify it.
+Editor's note- Designs that step down the slope using split level construction or elevated construction on suspended floors are a preferred alternative to standard slab on ground construction reliant on cut and fill of sites.
+AO3.5 The extent of filling or excavation is revegetated immediately following completion of the works.
+AO3.6 Any building, including any associated car parking structure:- (a) has a maximum undercroft height at the perimeter of the building of 3 metres above ground level; or (b) incorporates landscape screening for the full height of any undercroft higher than 3 metres above ground level at the perimeter of the building.